- Undergraduate Degree Programs

 The Grand Emporium, Kansas City

 Graduates from the music technology program have been involved in one way or another with recorded or live productions with such well-known artists as Brad Paisley, Josh Turner, Elton John, the Kansas City Symphony, Eldar, Grant Rice, The Odd Squad, and Snoop Dogg, among numerous others.
 As musicians, several of our graduates have released notable records, including Monitors, featuring alumni Joe Post and Andrew Chitwood, with releases on Lona Records (Paris, France) and DNT Records (Los Angeles).
 The Paperclips, a band featuring alumni students Nate Caywood and Jake Briscoe, took second place in the 2008 Ourstage.com "College Battle for the Roo," a national competition among college bands vying for a performance slot at the Bonnaroo Music Festival.
-Recent alumni Zach Johnson and Chad Ray took 2nd place nationally in the 2010 BMI John Lennon Songwriting Competition for their song Losing Control, written and recorded at UCM.
+Alumni Zach Johnson and Chad Ray took 2nd place nationally in the 2010 BMI John Lennon Songwriting Competition for their song Losing Control, written and recorded at UCM.
+Throughout 2012 and 2013, recent UCM graduate Benjamin Rigby has been on tour with major recording artist Eric Church.

 Alumni from the music technology program have found employment in many different facets of the music industry, and for other related companies, including: